A MUME history

-In September '90 a dark mist shadowed the Swiss Federal Institute of Technology in Lausanne.
-A band of students discovered the Gift in a corner of the Internet, much less 'in vogue' than nowdays.
-After years of paper & pen roleplaying games (from AD&D through RuneQuest to Chivalery and Sorcery) it was finally possible to play online!
+In September 1990 a dark mist shadowed the Swiss Federal Institute of Technology in Lausanne.
+A band of students discovered the Gift in a corner of the Internet, much less “in vogue” than nowadays.
+After years of paper and pen roleplaying games (from AD&D through RuneQuest to Chivalery and Sorcery) it was finally possible to play online!

 The mud was Sejnet in Sweden.
 May its positronic ashes rest forever in peace!